Table of Contents

 Perioral dermatitis therapy

 The treatment of Perioral dermatitis is “zero-therapy “.
 This means that the patient should avoid all external causes of the condition.
 Initially, it usually progresses to a deteriorated condition in the 1st 2 weeks.
 For patients with the habit of using cosmetics, zero therapy is often very difficult to achieve.
-The patient should be informed on probable deterioration.
+The patient should be informed about probable deterioration.